16 Things to try if you’re falling asleep at work

 8) Keep a stash of healthy snacks

-Healthy snacks can help keep your blood sugar and energy levels during the day.
+Healthy snacks can help keep your blood sugar and energy levels steady while at work.
 Avoid over sugary snacks that lead an energy crash hours later.

 Instead, look for foods with a mix of protein, complex carbs, and healthy fats such as: